tsubakimoto/azure-cosmosdb-devcontainer/README.md

 | *Container OS* | Ubuntu (`-focal`) |
 | *Languages, platforms* | .NET, .NET Core, C#, Microsoft Azure |

+## Descirption
+This definition creates two containers, one for C# (.NET) and one for [Azure Cosmos DB Emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/linux-emulator).
+VS Code will attach to the .NET Core container, and from within that container the Azure Cosmos DB Emulator container will be available on **`localhost`** port 8081.
+For more on the configuration of Azure Cosmos DB Emulator, see the document [Configuration options](https://learn.microsoft.com/en-us/azure/cosmos-db/linux-emulator#configuration-options)

 ## Using this definition

 **[Optional] Include any special setup requirements here.
 For example:**